festim-dev/FESTIM/docs/source/userguide/export_post_processing.rst

     my_export = F.TXTExport(field="solute", filename="./mobile_conc.txt")

 Adding this export to the simulation object will produce a file called ``mobile_conc.txt`` in the current directory.
-This file will contain the solution of the ``solute`` field at the degree of freedom of the mesh and at each timestep.
+This file will contain the solution of the ``solute`` field at the degrees of freedom of the mesh and at each timestep.

 To only export at specific times in the simulation, use the ``times`` argument: